 While PC practices are staffed with doctors, most practices also include other care providers in the form of nurse practitioners (NP) and physician assistants (PA).

-A nurse practitioner is a registered nurse who also has a master’s degree and clinical experience.
-While NPs provide care and educate patients, with a focus on health maintenance, counseling, and disease prevention, they also have a specialty area which they choose during their training.
-Some specialties include family medicine, neonatal (care for newborns), pediatrics, geriatrics, obstetrics and gynecology, acute (emergency or intensive) care, and occupational (workplace) health.
-NPs may also serve as Certified Nurse Midwives and Certified Registered Nurse Anesthetists.
+Nurse practitioners are registered nurses who have a master’s or doctorate degree and clinical experience.
+NPs provide care and educate patients with a focus on health maintenance, counseling, and disease prevention.
+They also have a specialty area, which they choose during training.
+Some specialties include family medicine, neonatal (care for newborns), pediatrics, geriatrics, obstetrics and gynecology, acute (emergency or intensive) care, and occupational (workplace) health, and more.
+NPs may also serve as Certified Nurse Midwives and Certified Registered Nurse Anesthetist.

 Physician assistants are licensed health professionals who must pass a certification exam administered by the National Commission on Certification of Physician Assistants.
-While they do not choose a specialty, they must complete a clinical rotation through various specialties during their training.
+They do not choose a specialty but must complete a clinical rotation through various specialties during their training.
 PAs work under the supervision of a physician to provide preventative, diagnostic, and therapeutic healthcare services.
-They take medical histories, examine patients, treat patients, order and read lab tests, order and read x-rays, make diagnoses, and provide treatment for minor injuries.
+They take medical histories, examine patients, treat patients, order and read lab tests, order and read X-rays, make diagnoses, and provide treatment for minor injuries.

-When it comes to choosing between a FM or PC provider, only you can make that decision.
+When it comes to choosing a doctor, only you can make that decision.
 It all comes down to your own personal preferences and individual and family needs.

 Learn more about our providers and their specialties: